 It can happen through the mail.
 God means it to happen in person even more often.
 That’s what we want to look at this morning.

 Battling Unbelief and Fighting the Fight of Faith

-Which led us to the conclusion that top priority in the Christian life is learning to battle unbelief and fight the fight of faith.
-We must be rid of the notion that before we were Christians, we were fighting for faith and battling unbelief, but now that we are Christians we can relax because the battle is over; I am a believer; I have won the battle.
-That's a wrong notion.
+This led us to the conclusion that top priority in the Christian life is learning to battle unbelief and fight the fight of faith.
+We must be rid of the notion that before we were Christians, we were fighting for faith and battling unbelief, but now that we are Christians, we can relax because the battle is over.
+I am a believer.
+I have won the battle.
+That’s a wrong notion.
 It leaves you very vulnerable to the subtlety of unbelief.
-At the end of his life Paul looks back over several decades of being a Christian and says (in 2 Timothy 4:7), "I have fought the good fight, I have finished the race, I have kept the faith."
-He had fought the good fight to keep the faith all his Christian life.
+At the end of his life, Paul looks back over several decades of being a Christian and says, “I have fought the good fight, I have finished the race, I have kept the faith.”
+He had fought the good fight to keep the faith all his Christian life (2 Timothy 4:7).

 The Role of Other Believers in the Fight of Faith

 And one of the ways he had fought it was to surround himself with believers who would pray for him and exhort him.
 Did you know that Paul always traveled in a team?
 He was not a loner.
 There was Barnabas and Silas and Timothy and Luke and Aristarchus and Mark and Epaphras and others.
 The one time he was forced to go off by himself to Athens his spirit was almost broken by the overwhelming evil there and he sent immediately for Timothy to join him.

 You might get the idea that Paul’s faith (and the faith of other ministers) was never in need of human reinforcement.
 But listen to 2 Corinthians 7:5–7: